Top Five Productivity Hacks for High School Success

 You will reclaim valuable time for more meaningful and productive activities such as extracurriculars or homework.

 Do not ever replace your grades for a little time on the phone.
+Your grades come first.

 A technique that is well-known to minimize the amount of cheap dopamine hits on a daily basis is The Monk Mode.